Google's First 21 Employees: Where Are They Now?

 12. Steve Schimmel also did business development for Google.
 Now he is 'temporarily retired' and angel investing.

-Current position at Google: Senior adviser, Office of the CEO and Founders
+Current position at Google: Senior Advisor, Office of the CEO and Founders.
+He's been named on the Forbes Billionaires list.

-Kordestani has also been Google's interim chief business officer since Nikesh Arora left the company in July 2014.

-Current position at Google: SVP of Products.
-He was senior VP of YouTube and Video until Susan Wojcicki took over in February 2014.

-9. Georges Harik joined Google as a software engineer and was one of three members on Google's initial engineering hiring committee.
-Now he's an angel investor, Google Ventures adviser, and the founder of a startup, imo.im.
+9. Georges Harik joined Google as a software engineer.
+Now he's an angel investor and the founder of a startup, imo.im.

 Employed by Google from: 1999 - 2005